Talent Mobility Framework vs Career Pathing Strategy: A Practical Comparison

 For example, Google offers an internal job board called “Google Jobs,” which showcases all the company’s open positions to its employees.
 It also provides career coaching and leadership development programs to facilitate employee transition into new roles.
 They also have a “gTwo” program that gives employees the opportunity to work in a different department or location.

-What are the main components of a Talent Mobility Framework?
+What are the main components of a Talent Mobility Frameworks?

 1. Being aligned with the organization

-Leadership must prioritize and integrate a Talent Mobility Framework into the work culture.
+Leadership must prioritize and integrate a Talent Mobility Frameworks into the work culture.
 This framework should also have an end goal to be met regarding innovation, workforce resilience, and scalability.

 2. Inclusive career opportunities